digital-fabric/extralite/README.md

 db.execute(sql, 'Hello, 世界!'.force_encoding(Encoding::ASCII_8BIT))
 ```

-## Value Transforms
+## Transforms

 Extralite allows you to transform rows to any value your application may need by
-providing a transform proc that takes the raw row values and returns the
+providing a transform proc or transform object that takes the raw row values and
-transformed data.
-The transform proc is passed each resulting row either as a
-hash or as a list of values.
+returns the transformed data.

 Transforms are useful when you need to transform rows into ORM model instances,
 or when you need to do some other transformation on the values retrieved from
 the database.
+With transforms, you can create nested, structured Ruby objects
+that represents different entities.
+This is especially useful for representing
+one-to-one, one-to-many or many-to-many relationships when doing joins.

+A transform proc is expressed as a lambda taking one or more values.
+To
-To transform results, pass a transform proc as the first parameter to one of the
+transform results, pass a transform proc as the first parameter to one of the
 `#query_xxx` methods:

 ```ruby